The Commonplace

 0.01

 AI shows potential as an adjunct tool in acute GIB management but requires further validation to confirm its clinical utility.
-Consumer Welfare mixed medium overall clinical utility in acute GIB management
+Consumer Welfare mixed overall clinical utility in acute GIB management

 AI has potential as adjunct tool but requires further validation for clinical utility